 AS AN AMAZON ASSOCIATE, I EARN FROM QUALIFYING PURCHASES.
 THIS POST CONTAINS AFFILIATE LINKS.
-THAT MEANS IF YOU USE THEM TO MAKE A PURCHASE, I'LL EARN ENOUGH MONEY FROM THAT SALE TO MAYBE BUY GEMMA SOMETHING PRETTY - BECAUSE CLOTH DIAPERS ARE ADORABLE.
+THAT MEANS IF YOU USE THEM TO MAKE A PURCHASE, I'LL EARN ENOUGH MONEY FROM THAT SALE TO MAYBE BUY GEMMA SOMETHING PRETTY - DO IT FOR THE BABY.

 I’m going to start with the obvious.